-Focus formation by plant pathogens dispersed bv air-borne spores was studied by means of a 'diffusion theory'.
-The theory was derived from a set of simple existing phytopathological assumptions summarizing is subset of the knowledge.
-The theory а Diekmann-Thieme theory.
+Focus formation by plant pathogens dispersed by air-borne spores was studied by means of a 'diffusion theory'.
+The theory was derived from a set of simple assumptions summarizing existing phytopathological knowledge.
+The theory is subset of а the Diekmann-Thieme theory.
 It is formulated as a system of two partial differential equations: (1) the diffusion equation and (2) the generalized Vanderplank equation.
-A 'diffusion model' built is on the basis of the 'diffusion theory' to simulate a particular situation, which can be programmed in FORTRAN and linked to PODESS (Partial and/or Ordinary Differential Equation Systems Solver).
+A 'diffusion model' is built on the basis of the 'diffusion theory' to simulate a particular situation, which can be programmed in FORTRAN and linked to PODESS (Partial and/or Ordinary Differential Equation Systems Solver).
 The theory was validated by comparison to other epidemiological models and to experimental data.
 Sensitivity analysis, of a type new in agriculture, examined the influence of various parameters on the model's output.
-The 'diffusion model' permits dynamic simulation of focus expansion of air-borne plant in the horizontal and . in disease plane a three-dimensional multilayer crop.
+The 'diffusion model' permits dynamic simulation of focus expansion of air-borne plant horizontal disease in the plane and in а three-dimensional multilayer crop.
 Disease development in a non-uniform crop, generation of daughter foci, and focus development under the influence of wind can be simulated.
-The model shows convincingly that epidemic development from а single focus proceeds more efficiently if at least two dispersal mechanisms with different parameters concur; disease spread is most rapid when the partitioning of spores over the two mechanisms reaches an optimum value.
+The model shows convincingly that epidemic development from a single focus proceeds more efficiently if at least two dispersal mechanisms with different parameters concur; disease spread is most rapid when the partitioning of spores over the two mechanisms reaches an optimum value.